cliffpm/cliffpm/README.md

-Focusing on software development and the hardware/software interface (embedded sys.).
-Academic hobbies include algorithms and mathematics.
+Focusing on software development, primarily on the hardware/software interface.
+Academic interests include algorithms and abstract mathematics.
 Currently a second year at the University of Washington.
-I can be reached at: cliff.pham256@gmail.com
+I can be reached at: cliffpmdev@gmail.com